KaelElson05/modzt2/README.md

 pyinstaller --onefile --noconsole --icon=assets/icon.ico modzt2.py

 ## Notice
-ModZT2 is an alpha program, but I run it with my game install with no problems.
+ModZT2 is an alpha program.
 If you run into any bugs, please report them on Github Issues!

 This project is not affiliated with Microsoft, Xbox Game Studios, or Blue Fang Games.